 You both rendezvous at the museum after some 6 hours of sleep; show each other photos of your travels over coffee and sandwiches.
 The hours slip away unnoticed: there is only sunshine and the sound of his voice.
 Plans to go to an Ethiopian restaurant for dinner are cancelled promptly as soon as you find out he has the latest installment of Tekken and he travels with his PlayStation.
 You head over for pizza and video games.

 It is almost midnight now – time to go home – so he kisses you good night.
-Only it isn’t good night because he has a mouth like ten fingers and ten fingers like a mouth.
-You lay next to him and surrender yourself to sleep; feel his lips on your forehead as he cups your face in his hands, “Bonne nuit, cherie.”
+Only it isn’t good night; you lay next to him and surrender yourself to sleep; feel his lips on your forehead as he cups your face in his hands, “Bonne nuit, cherie.”

 In the morning, you wake to his touch as the sun steals away the last black blue hour of the night.